Emerjoin/Arqiva/docs-project/topics/01_getting-started/01_intro.md

 ## What is arqiva?

-Arqiva is an extensible tool that allows you to write awesome API documentations without much effort using Markdown and HTML together.
+Arqiva is an extensible java based tool that allows you to write awesome API documentations without much effort using Markdown and HTML together.

 ## Requirements to get started